 When focusing on local keywords, you’ll want to include your target location in there too.

-For example, in that screenshot above, we’ve got our main keywords ‘Web Design & SEO Agency’ and ‘Digital Marketing Agency’ in our meta title and description, as well as both ‘Fareham’ and ‘Hampshire’, which is where our office is located.
+For example, in the screenshot above, our main keywords ‘Web Design & SEO Agency’ and ‘Digital Marketing Agency’ are in our meta title and description, as well as ‘Fareham’ and ‘Hampshire’, which is where our office is located.

 Aside from including relevant local keywords, there are a few other things to consider when writing your metadata.